GrantBirki/git-diff-action/README.md

 ```

 This is because GitHub Actions can only support argument lists from environment variables up to a certain size.
 To get around this, it is highly recommended to use the `json_diff_file_output` and `raw_diff_file_output` inputs to write the diff output to a file and then read that file in subsequent steps.

+Setting `file_output_only: "true"` can also help avoid any sort of memory issues that could occur in GitHub Actions runners if they try to log massive diffs to the console.

+The TL;DR of this section, is that you should really just be using file based outputs to avoid issues that can occur when printing huge amounts of text to the console with Action runners.